timsuchanek/prisma2-example/docs/photon/api.md

 # Generated Photon API (JavaScript/TypeScript)

-Photon is a type-safe database client auto-generated based on the Prisma datamodel (which is a representation of your database schema).
+Photon is a type-safe database client auto-generated based on the Prisma schema (which is a representation of your database schema).
 This page explains the generated API operations you have available when using Photon.

 ## Overview

 Using Photon typically follows this high-level workflow:

-1. Update your Prisma datamodel (e.g. by manually adding a new model or by (re)introspecting your database)
+1. Update your Prisma schema (e.g. by manually adding a new model or by (re)introspecting your database)
 2. Generate your Photon database client based on the changes in the datamodel

 Your `Photon` instance can then be imported from `node_modules/@generated`.